Hi.

 I’ve been involved in many projects, including public art installations, urban design masterplans, program evaluation research, and design-thinking education.
 My research focuses on cultural heritage, racialized urban peripheries, place-keeping and anti-displacement.

-I am completing my Master of Science in Planning at the University of Toronto where I have received multiple awards and contributed to a number of research and knowledge mobilization projects.
+I just completed my Master of Science in Planning at the University of Toronto where I had a blast researching cultural heritage and working with the School of Cities to contribute to a number of knowledge mobilization projects.
 Previously, I received a Bachelor of Arts in Architecture from the Daniels Faculty of Architecture, Landscape, and Design where I specialized in the technology of architecture and urbanism.

 Get in touch: Email, Instagram, LinkedIn